Table of Contents

 This publication generally refers to debt that is canceled, forgiven, or discharged for less than the full amount of the debt as “canceled debt.”

-Sometimes a debt, or part of a debt, that you do not have to pay is not considered canceled debt.
+Sometimes a debt, or part of a debt, that you don't have to pay isn't considered canceled debt.
 These exceptions are discussed later under Exceptions .

 Sometimes a canceled debt may be excluded from your income.
 But if you do exclude canceled debt from income, you may be required to reduce your “tax attributes.”
 These exclusions and the reduction of tax attributes associated with them are discussed later under Exclusions .